oligonagon/oligonagon.github.io/docs/cs180proj1.md

 </div>
 </section>

-To fix the Emir's alignment, I used edge detection instead of the L2 norm.
+To fix the Emir's alignment, I took the L2 norm between edge detection filters instead of the raw pixel values.
 There seemed to be two common types of filters for edge detection: Sobel and Canny.
 The lines in the Sobel filtered channels seemed much fainter than the Canny filtered channels, but both gave similarly good results.
 The processing time for each image also took less than 5 seconds using the pyramid speedup in addition to the filters.

 <section id="two">
 <div class="column">